What to Do When Your Car Has Been Stolen

 • Vehicle found with damage: The insurance company will cover the repair costs or declare it a total loss, according to your policy.

-What happens if items are stolen from your car?
+What happens if someone steals items from your car?

 Your comprehensive insurance will only cover permanent parts of the car, like the stereo, parts of the engine, or a factory-installed navigation system.
 It doesn’t cover personal property inside the vehicle, like a wallet, tools in the trunk, or a dashboard-mounted GPS unit.
 If the thief stole your credit cards, make sure you cancel them as soon as possible.